 Explore Specimen Repository Data

 - Vial Search: A web part for selecting specific specimens of interest.

 - Specimens: This web part contains links to view all specimens by vial or group as well as a number of predefined groupings.

 The specimen repository automatically groups together aliquots/vials into one specimen, using the following fields.
-When two aliquots/vials have identical values in the following fields, the system groups them together in the same specimen.
-(The system concatenates these values together to form a "SpecimenHash" value; aliquots with the same SpecimenHash are considered part of the same specimen.)
+When two aliquots/vials have identical values in the following fields, the system groups them together as the same specimen.

 Search for Specimens

 web part offers many options for searching for specific specimens of interest.
 For example the following image shows a search request for all blood specimens from participant 249318596.See similar search results in the interactive example

 If you would like to add a vial search web part to a page that does not already contain one, select Specimen Search

 pulldown in the lower left under existing webparts.